lehduong/Knowledge-Distillation-by-Replacing-Cheap-Conv/README.md

   ```

 ## Acknowledgements
-This repository is heavily borrowed from the project [Pytorch-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)
+This repository is borrowed from the project [Pytorch-Template](https://github.com/victoresque/pytorch-template) and [NVIDIA semantic-segmentation](https://github.com/NVIDIA/semantic-segmentation)